 The burden of persuasion is on the grievant.

 This grievance process is available only after a final determination within the relevant School or College has been reached.
 This provision is intended to require the grievant to exhaust the remedies available within the relevant School or College before appealing to the Graduate Dean.
 In the case of a student in an interdisciplinary program who does not yet have a chair and/or committee assembled, the Dean of the Graduate School shall make a final determination in the student’s case subject thereafter to the appeal contemplated by this policy.
-Appeal from the Graduate School Dean’s decision follows this same procedure, except that the GRP shall be constituted by the Office of the Provost from the pool of GCGC members.
+An appeal of the decision of the Dean of the Graduate School allows this same procedure, except that the GRP shall be constituted by the Office of the Provost from the pool of GSGS members.
 Written notice of the constitution of the GRP in the case of a student in an interdisciplinary program without a chair or committee, shall be given by the Office of the Provost to all parties to the grievance within ten (10) days after the grievance review request is properly filed.
 All other deadlines, requirements, procedures, and the hearing format remain the same.

 Wherever possible, the party in possession of an original document in support of or rebuttal to or at issue in the grievance shall provide it to the GRP within the time frames set out in the Hearing Materials and Preparation Deadlines.
 If a party has only a copy of a document not received by him, her, or it, the copy shall serve as an original.
 Digital documents or email messages in contention shall be printed and may then serve as originals.